 Our Rosa Parks facts coloring pages are perfect for kids of all ages that are learning about Black History Month, the Civil Rights Movement, and other important figures.
-They can be used during school, or at home for some extra learning.

 8 interesting facts about Rosa Parks

 - Rosa Parks was a Civil Rights Activist, who was born on February 4, 1913, in Tuskegee, Alabama, and died on October 24, 2005, in Detroit, Michigan.

 - Called “the mother of the Civil Rights Movement”, Rosa is known for seeking racial equality and the Montgomery bus boycott.

 - After finishing up elementary school, Rosa wanted to get a high school education but this wasn’t common for African-American girls at that time.
 It was hard but she worked part time jobs to finally earn her high school diploma.